Search

 3. Setting up the IONAPI file

 Now, in order to connect the IDM Utilities tool to your respective environment you’ll need to generate an IONAPI file.
-Navigate to Infor ION API, click on “Authorized Apps” and in the search bar type in “IDM”.
+Navigate to Infor API Gateway, click on “Authorized Apps” and in the search bar type in “IDM”.
 You are looking for an API that says “Backend Service”.

 Click on it, navigate down to “Download Credentials” and click on that.
 You’ll want to enable “Create Service Account” and input your name and then hit Download.